 released 5 October 98 – from the 1998 album Version 2.0

 chart peak: #52 Billboard Hot 100; #10 Billboard Dance Club Songs

 When I search for Garbage on my current streaming platform, they’re categorized as “alt dance.”
 Uh, OK.
 While I find their brand of heavy rock to be super groovy, it doesn’t usually inspire me to shake a leg.
 “Special,” however is a tune to which I could be convinced to shake it.
 Shirley looks really stoked to be performing at Glastonbury in this clip from aught-two.
-Be sure to listen to the end for her subtle homage to Chrissie Hynde.
+I’ve always appreciated her homage to Chrissie Hynde on this one.

 released 24 September 2001 – from the 2001 album Beautiful Garbage